RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 "Don't look now."
 Manager Beth said as she burst into the room behind the reception where Debug was working.
 "But the Mama Bear is back with her cub in toe."

-Debug's only reply was a confused look, her mind was still on the nonsense Manager Beth had asked her to get started on.
+Debug's only reply was a confused look, her mind was still on the previous nonsense Manager Beth had asked her to get started on.

 "Did you spend your break reading tawdry romance novels again?
 You sound like you ate a crossword book and gained it's powers of being utterly unfathomable."
 Debug gave up trying to understand what Manager Beth had meant and followed her gesturing hand back to the front desk.